-Prospective labeling (1A, 1B) requires the active involvement of doctors in the process of incorporating information into the dataset, what, for example, allows the efficient classification of dataset elements.
-In diagnostic radiology, labeling is most often understood as the classification of studies by classes (i.e., depending on the presence or absence of radiological signs of a specific disease), as well as designating the region of interest in the form of a graphical notation [18], corresponding to the pathological signs (e.g., demyelinating lesions in multiple sclerosis on brain MRI images).
-The doctor involvement can be more or less time-intensive: in the first case, experts are to contour the region of interest, i.e., create a pixel mask at the level of the region of interest (Column A); in the second case, they are to designate its coordinates with a simple geometric figure (Column B).
+Prospective labeling (1A, 1B) requires the doctors to be actively involved in the process of dataset creation to include information for efficient classification of dataset elements.
+In radiology, labeling is most often understood as the classification of studies by classes (i.e., depending on the presence or absence of radiological signs of a specific disease), as well as segmentation of the region of interest [18] that has the required signs of pathology (e.g., demyelinating lesions in multiple sclerosis in brain MRI images).
+The doctor involvement can be more or less time-intensive: in the first case, experts are to outline the region of interest with a contour, i.e., create a pixel mask at the level of the region of interest (Column A), in the second case, they are to designate its coordinates with a simple geometric figure (Column B).